the-organizer/wiki_cache/parts/SAJ7YMVQ-Small-7-segment-display.md

+## Small 7 segment display
 The seven elements of the display can be lit in different combinations to represent the Arabic numerals.
-Often the seven segments are arranged in an oblique (slanted) arrangement, which aids readability.[citation needed] In most applications, the seven segments are of nearly uniform shape and size (usually elongated hexagons, though trapezoids and rectangles can also be used), though in the case of adding machines, the vertical segments are longer and more oddly shaped at the ends in an effort to further enhance readability.
+Often the seven segments are arranged in an oblique (slanted) arrangement, which aids readability.
+In most applications, the seven segments are of nearly uniform shape and size (usually elongated hexagons, though trapezoids and rectangles can also be used), though in the case of adding machines, the vertical segments are longer and more oddly shaped at the ends in an effort to further enhance readability.

 The numerals 6 and 9 may be represented by two different glyphs on seven-segment displays, with or without a 'tail'.[2][3]
 The numeral 7 also has two versions, with or without segment F.[4]